webrtc-for-the-curious/webrtc-for-the-curious/content/docs/08-applied-webrtc.md

 ## By Use Case

 Many think WebRTC is just the technology conferencing in the web browser.
 It is so much more then that though!
 WebRTC is used for a wide range of use cases.
 New use cases showing up all the time.
-These are some of the common ones.
+These are some of the common ones and how WebRTC is revolutionizing them.

 ### Conferencing